-• Petron Schools.
+Petron Schools.
 As a parallel effort and in support of DepEd's Adopt-A-School Program, PFI continued to pursue its school building program.
-In 2012, Petron was able to build a total of eight (8) new classrooms or four (4) Petron Schools in areas close to depots located Zamboanga del Norte, General Santos City and Tagbilaran City.
-This brought the total number of classrooms constructed to 197 or 79 schools, since 2002.
+In 2012, Petron was able to build a total of eight (8)

+new classrooms or four (4)

+Petron Schools in areas close to

+its depots located in

+Zamboanga del Norte, General

+Santos City and Tagbilaran City.

+In 2013, Petron was able to

+build a Petron School of four

+(4) new classrooms in San

+Miguel, Compostela Valley

+which was badly hit by

+Typhoon Pablo.
+This brings the

+total number of classrooms

+or 80 schools, since 2002.
-Petron also sponsored the establishment of classrooms called Silid Pangarap for the pre-school level in support of SMC's commitment to the AGAPP (Aklat, Gabay, Aruga Tungo sa Pag-angat at Pag-asa) Foundation's program of building pre-schools.
-Petron is building 27 classrooms, with 17 having already been turned over Bataan, Samar, Negros Oriental, Tagaytay, South Cotabato, and Sultan Kudarat.

-- Youth in Entrepreneurship and Leadership Development ("YIELD") Program. hundred third year students of the Muntinlupa Business High School ("MBHS") learned the business of business through YIELD program.
-PFI the implemented the YIELD for the seventh year.
+- Petron also sponsored the establishment of classrooms called Silid Pangarap for the pre-school level in support of SMC's commitment to the AGAPP (Aklat, Gabay, Aruga Tungo sa Pag-angat at Pag-asa) Foundation's program of building pre-schools.
+In 2013 Petron was building 39 classrooms, with 19 having already been turned over in Bataan, Compostela Valley, Samar, Tagaytay, Negros Oriental, South Cotabato, and Sultan Kudarat. - Youth in Entrepreneurship and Leadership Development ("YIELD") Program.
+One hundred third year students of the Muntinlupa Business High School ("MBHS") learned the business of business through YIELD program. implemented the YIELD for the seventh year.
 YIELD has a total of 827 graduates.
-Under the YIELD program, the qualified MBHS students spent their summer at certain Petron company-owned company-operated ("COCO") stations to learn about the operations at the forecourt and back office and the rudiments of food service and business in COCO locators. - Skills Training Program for FEJODAP.
-Eight-five members of the Federation of Jeepney Operators and Drivers Association of the Philippines ("FEJODAP") and dependents had been given technical/vocational skills training courses since July 2012, 25 of whom have already completed their courses this vear.
-Throughout 2013, 140 more will receive vouchers to complete the 200 FEJODAP members to receive training as pledged by the Technical Skills Education and Development Authority and PFI. - Promotion of Environmental Sustainability.
-In 2012, PFI continued to take a leading role in the implementation of the Bataan Integrated Coastal Management ("ICM") Program partnership with the Provincial Government of and the Global Bataan Facility-United Environment

-Nations Development Programme-United Nations Office for Project Services Partnerships on Environmental Management for the Seas of East Asia ("GEF-UNDP-UNOPS PEMSEA").
+Under the YIELD program, the qualified MBHS students spent their summer at certain Petron company-owned and company-operated ("COCO") stations to learn about the operations at the forecourt and back office and the rudiments of food service and business in COCO locators.

+- Skills Training Program for FEJODAP.
+Eight-five members of the Federation of Jeepney Operators and Drivers Association of the Philippines ("FEJODAP") and their dependents had been given technical/vocational skills training courses since July 2012, 25 of whom have already completed their courses this year.
+Throughout 2013, 140 more will receive vouchers to complete the 200 FEJODAP members to receive training as pledged by the Technical Education and Skills Development Authority and PFI. - Promotion of Environmental Sustainability.
+In 2012, PFI continued to take a leading role in the implementation of the Bataan Integrated Coastal Management ("ICM") Program partnership with the Provincial Government of Bataan and the Global Environment Facility-United Nations Development Programme-United Nations Office for Project Services Partnerships on Environmental Management for the Seas of East Asia ("GEF-UNDP-UNOPS PEMSEA").
 Its activities included guiding local government units ("LGUs") in developing the respective zoning plans in accordance with the Bataan Coastal Land and Sea Use Zoning Plan.